 15. Rakija is good for weight loss

-As someone who drinks way too much beer, which is notoriously high in calories, I was very happy to find out that rakija is one of the few alcoholic beverages that is very low in calories as it doesn’t contain any sugar!
+As someone who drinks way too much beer, which is notoriously high in calories, I was very happy to find out that rakija is one of the few alcoholic beverages that is very low in calories (40ml of rakija has just 92 calories) as it doesn’t contain any sugar!
 Alcohol that doesn’t make you fat?
 I’ll take it.

 16. Rakija brings people together